Gijs300/Projects/Spatial_Econometrics/README.md

 Spatial weights matrix explanation:
 Before being able to analyze spatial data, a spatial weights matrix was constructed.
 The weights matrix constructed in this research is n by n, where n is the number of spatial units, here 278 (municipalities).
 The matrix has entry 1 if municipality i and j have a common border or vertex, 0 otherwise.

-The PDF explains which models are appropriate to use and gives policy recommendations for the Portuguese housing market.
+The PDF can be used as an explanator for which test are conducted, and why certain conclusions follow from outputs.
+It also explains which models are appropriate to use and gives policy recommendations for the Portuguese housing market.
 Page 1-16 are data description and descriptive statistics (and figures), page 17-24 are outputs of Principal Component Regression, statistical tests and model selection and estimation.